 Water Code section 13050(n) defines recycled water as “water which, as a result of treatment of waste, is suitable for a direct beneficial use or a controlled use that would not otherwise occur and is therefore considered a valuable resource.”
 Harvested stormwater does not meet the definition of recycled water since it is not treated.

-California’s water supply is anticipated to diminish by up to 10% by 2040 as a result of a hotter, drier climate.
+California’s water supply is anticipated to diminish by up to 10 percent by 2040 as a result of a hotter, drier climate.
 In anticipation of a reduced water supply, California’s 2022 Water Supply Strategy (the Strategy) calls for increasing recycled water use and stormwater capture to 1.8 million and 0.5 million acre-feet per year, respectively, by 2040.

 Increasing recycled water and harvested stormwater are the two main sources of new water supply in the Strategy.
 Harvested stormwater may, in some cases, reduce demand for recycled water.
 This may be the case during winter months when the supply of both harvested water and recycled water exceed demand and storage of either is not cost effective.
 Nevertheless, both recycled water and harvested stormwater provide water supply benefits in alignment with public policy objectives.